 Becoming a Soviet Naval Officer

-Being extremely proud the family Soviet Naval service in the defeat of Nazi Germany, Alex Ayzin followed in their footsteps by attending top Russian maritime academies in anticipation of a career as a naval officer.
-He grew up when the Soviet Union was one of two world superpowers, possessing large military forces spread around the world as the decades long Cold War often became extremely hot.
+Being extremely proud the family Soviet Naval service in the defeat of Nazi Germany, Alex Ayzin followed in their footsteps by attending top Soviet maritime academies in anticipation of a career as a naval officer specializing in marine engineering.
+He grew up when the Soviet Union was one of two world superpowers, possessing large military forces spread around the world as the decades-long Cold War often became extremely hot.
 While Alex lived with his mother in Odessa, his father, because of a perceived lack of political reliability, was stationed at the Arctic port of Severomorsk, the Murmansk area base of the Soviet Northern Fleet, established in 1937, where hundreds of Soviet submarines operated from during the Cold War.

 History Intervenes and Changes Everything

-In the late 1970’s, when Alex Ayzin was barely a commissioned naval officer in his early twenties, the Soviet Union was deciding to invade Afghanistan and the Cold War was heating up as the U.S, led by President Carter, seemed to be tolerating Communist aggression rather than pushing back.
-Exploiting perceived or real weakness was, and is, a Russian specialty, but that equation would change after President Reagan took office in January 1981.
+In the late 1970s, when Alex Ayzin was barely a commissioned naval officer in his early twenties, the Soviet Union had decided to invade Afghanistan and the Cold War was heating up as the U.S, led by President Carter, seemed to be tolerating Communist aggression rather than pushing back.
+Exploiting perceived or real weakness was and is a Russian specialty, but that equation would change after President Reagan took office in January 1981.
 Not even the most prescient political analysts and historians predicted what was going to happen in that tumultuous decade.
 But Reagan knew as he told confidants, “It is simple, we win and they lose.”

 Two Tragedies Bring Alex Ayzin a New Mission in Life

-Second, the April 1986 Chernobyl Nuclear Plant Meltdown.
-The process of writing and producing Concerto for Astronauts took 18-months and during that time a major tragedy took place in the Ukraine, Alex Ayzin’s homeland.
+The April 1986 Chernobyl Nuclear Plant Meltdown & Soviet Collapse: The process of writing and producing Concerto for Astronauts took 18-months and during that time a major tragedy took place in Ukraine, Alex Ayzin’s homeland.
 Meltdown in a nuclear reactor blew the roof off the containment facility and the only remedy was sending in men to slowly cover the exposed core.
 Radiation was being blown into the atmosphere and time was of the essence.
-Reminiscent of a World War II battle, hundreds of thousands of men were fed into the Chernobyl Nuclear Grinder and paid the ultimate price, with survivors suffering from radiation sickness.
+Reminiscent of a World War II battle, thousands of men were fed into the Chernobyl Nuclear Grinder and paid the ultimate price, with survivors suffering from radiation sickness.
 Make no mistake about it, The Battle for Chernobyl ranks alongside famous Russian battles in cost and sacrifice.